 - EN ISO 20344: 2011: Test methods for footwear

 - AND 15090: 2012: Footwear for firefighters

-- AND 13832-2: 2006: Footwear for chemical protection - Part 2: Requirements for footwear for protection against chemicals under laboratory conditions.
+- AND 13832-2: 2006: Footwear for protection against chemicals - Part 2: Requirements for footwear for protection against chemicals under laboratory conditions.

-- AND 13832-3: 2006: Chemical protection products - Part 3: Requirements for footwear that protects to a high degree against chemicals under laboratory conditions.
+- AND 13832-3: 2006: Footwear for protection against chemicals - Part 3: Requirements for footwear with a high level of protection against chemicals under laboratory conditions.

 - EN ISO 13287: 2012: Test method for the determination of slip resistance.

 Work shoes should be in front of a stable nose that offers protection against mechanical damage to the forefoot.
 This means that with an impact of 200 Joule no damage to the forefoot may occur according to the EN ISO 20345.
 For foot protection according to EN 20346 an impact of 100 Joule applies.
 This impact corresponds to the energy, which causes a sharp object of 20 kilo, falling from a height of about 1 meters.
 The protective cap may also consist of other materials, as long as the forefoot protects according to the standard.